Maine Autism Institute for Education and Research

 - The Graduate Certificate in Autism Spectrum Disorders is offered as a 3-course certificate sequence to prepare experienced educators, administrators and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
 Graduate Certificate Program for more information.

-- Applications available for the Maine Autism Leader Team Training.
+- Applications are now available for the Maine Autism Leader Team Training.
 Districts are invited to participate in the Maine Autism Leader Team (MALT) training hosted by the Maine Autism Institute for Education and Research and the Maine Department of Education.
-Ten – 12 school-based or agency-based teams will be chosen for the 2016-17 academic year.
+Ten – 12 school-based or agency-based teams will be chosen for the 2017-18 academic year.
 Overview and application: (PDF Version) (Website Version).

 Applications may be completed online.